 The sample consisted of 200 adolescent homosexuals.

 The sample consisted of 200 gay male adolescents.

-The sample consisted of 100 gay male adolescents and 100 adolescent lesbian girls.
+The sample consisted of 100 gay male adolescents and 100 lesbian female adolescents.

-The sample consisted of 80 gay male adolescents, 95 adolescent lesbian girls, and 25 gender-fluid pansexual people.
+The sample consisted of 80 gay male adolescents, 95 lesbian female adolescents, and 25 pansexual gender-fluid adolescents.

 Comment: Avoid use of “homosexual.”
 Instead, specify the gender of participants.
 Note that the term “gay” may also be used to describe women or girls; specify its usage.
 The terminology will depend on the self-identification of the individuals being described.